XinFin Network (XDC) Price Up 1.1% This Week

-XinFin Network (CURRENCY:XDC) traded down 8.9% against the dollar during the 1-day period ending at 23:00 PM ET on December 19th.
-XinFin Network has a total market capitalization of $1.65 billion and approximately $11.38 million worth of XinFin Network was traded on exchanges in the last day.
-One XinFin Network coin can currently be purchased for $0.13 or 0.00000284 BTC on exchanges.
-Over the last week, XinFin Network has traded up 1.1% against the dollar.
+XinFin Network (CURRENCY:XDC) traded down 8.9% against the dollar during the twenty-four hour period ending at 10:00 AM E.T. on December 25th.
+XinFin Network has a market cap of $1.65 billion and approximately $11.38 million worth of XinFin Network was traded on exchanges in the last day.
+One XinFin Network coin can now be bought for about $0.13 or 0.00000284 BTC on major cryptocurrency exchanges.
+During the last week, XinFin Network has traded up 1.1% against the dollar.

 - USDCoin (USC) traded 0% lower against the dollar and now trades at $20.84 or 0.00224538 BTC.